javiquinte/geonet-obspy-utils/README.md

 print (stream)
 ```

-### Downloading MSEED waveforms into ObsPy streams using file name
+### Downloading MSEED waveforms into an ObsPy stream object using file name
 ```
 # import the libraries
 from geonet_obspy_utils.clients.aws.client import Client